-Our existing and planned activities in the wireline television, high-speed broadband and fixed-telephony industries in Sweden are subject to regulation and supervision by various regulatory bodies.
+Our existing and planned activities in the wire line television, high-speed broadband and fixed-telephony industries in Sweden are subject to regulation and supervision by various regulatory bodies.
 Both existing laws and regulations and future changes in such legal framework or in their interpretation or enforcement that affect us, our competitors or our industry, strongly influence how we operate our business.
 Complying with existing and future laws and regulations may increase our operational and administrative expenses, restrict our ability or make it more difficult to implement price increases and/or otherwise limit our revenues.
 Also, any acquisition, merger or corporate restructuring may increase the level of regulation and supervision by regulatory bodies.
 In particular, we are or may be subject to:

-- statutory obligations to carry certain channels on our network ("must-carry" obligations) as well as restrictions on our ability to charge fees for providing such channels; - rules and requirements on licensing and notification; - rules relating to data protection and sales activities; - regulation of contractual terms and fees for certain services that we provide, in particular with respect to broadcaster, subscriber and signal delivery fees; - rules and regulations blocking certain types of content in our capacity as an Internet access provider; - rules and regulations regarding significant market power and access regulation; - rules and regulations regarding management of internet data traffic; - restrictions in the operation of digital platforms or obligations regarding certain platform standards and rules regarding the interconnection of our telecommunications network with those of other telecommunications network operators; - requirements that may allow landlords and/or tenants to determine which specific channels should be included in our basic offering; and - requirements covering a variety of operational areas, such as environmental protection, technical standards (such as standards relating to the cable and the subscriber equipment), conditional access obligations, rights of way, digital platforms, subscriber service, billing requirements, marketing activities, compliance with statutory requirements, youth protection issues and the obligation to retain communication data for purposes of criminal prosecution.
+- statutory obligations to carry certain channels on our network ("must-carry" obligations) as well as restrictions on our ability to charge fees for providing such channels; - rules and requirements on licensing and notification; - rules relating to data protection and sales activities; - regulation of contractual terms and fees for certain services that we provide, in particular with respect to broadcaster, subscriber and signal delivery fees; - rules and regulations blocking certain types of content in our capacity as an Internet access provider; - rules and regulations regarding significant market power and access regulation; - rules and regulations regarding management of internet data traffic and the possible effect of specialized services, such as IPTV, on the quality of best effort internet access services; - restrictions in the operation of digital platforms or obligations regarding certain platform standards and rules regarding the interconnection of our telecommunications network with those of other telecommunications network operators; - requirements that may allow landlords and/or tenants to determine which specific channels should be included in our basic offering; and - requirements covering a variety of operational areas, such as environmental protection, technical standards (such as standards relating to the cable and the subscriber equipment), conditional access obligations, rights of way, digital platforms, subscriber service, billing requirements, marketing activities, compliance with statutory requirements, youth protection issues and the obligation to retain communication data for purposes of criminal prosecution.